svn2github/wordpress-vip-plugins/zoninator/readme.txt

 * New dropdown that recent posts which can be adding to zones, props metromatic and Metro UK
 * New filter: zoninator_posts_per_page -- to override the default posts_per_page setting
+* Use core bundled versions of jQuery UI

 = 0.3 =